 Medication and Prescriptions

 If you take a prescription regularly, make sure that you have enough medication for your trip or make plans to receive more of the prescription while abroad.
 Sometimes, prescriptions sent by mail are held up in customs so it is not always easy or timely to have prescriptions sent to you while abroad.
-Don't assume that you can get the same prescriptions in your host country as some medications can be illegal to import in certain countries-- including some behavioral health medications, stimulants, amphetamines, etc. If you have questions on what prescriptions are not allowed in your host country, visit the HTH Student portal (more information below).
+Don't assume that you can get the same prescriptions in your host country as some medications can be illegal to import in certain countries-- including some behavioral health medications, stimulants, amphetamines, etc. If you have questions on what prescriptions are not allowed in your host country, visit the UHC Student portal (more information below).

 Be sure to keep prescriptions in original packaging when you go abroad along with a statement of your diagnosis from your doctor.
 If possible, bring copies of your prescriptions with you as well (including glasses or contacts).

 The Smart Traveler Enrollment Program (STEP) is a free service provided by the U.S. government to citizens who are traveling to, or living in, a foreign country.
 STEP allows you to enter information about your trip abroad so the Department of State can better assist you in an emergency.
 After enrollment, STEP provides you with information on the closest U.S. embassy or consulate and can also send travel updates in the event of natural disaster or civil unrest, and can even help your family get in touch with you in case of an emergency at home.
 Students are highly encouraged to enroll all travel with STEP.